 The package containing the font included both the screen and the printer font data in a single file.
 This made it easy to install new fonts and served as an early cross-platform font format that was usable by most consumer devices.

 OTF was also a joint effort, except this time between Adobe and Microsoft.
 Much like TTF, OTF was cross-platform and included the display and printer font data in a single package, but that’s where the similarities end.

 OTF extended TTF by offering many capabilities that the latter wasn’t capable of providing.
 For example, OTF featured a format that allowed for the storage of up to 65,000 characters.

-Obviously there are only 26 characters in the alphabet (A-Z), 10 numbers (0-9) and a handful of extras, like punctuation, currency signs, and various others (@#%^&*, etc.).
-However, this was especially beneficial to font designers.
+Obviously, there are only 26 characters in the alphabet (A-Z), ten numbers (0-9) and a handful of extras, like punctuation, currency signs, and various others (@#%^&*, etc.).
+However, this was especially beneficial to font design and creation.

 Since the format offered additional storage for characters that far exceeded the number of characters that the average user would ever need, designers had the ability to add extras like:

 - Small caps